python/mypy/docs/source/config_file.rst

     :type: boolean
     :default: False

-    Hide error codes in error messages.
+    Hides error codes in error messages.
 See :ref:`error-codes` for more information.

 .. confval:: pretty